thefrontside/microstates/README.md

 +----------------------+
 ```

 For the five built in types, Microstates automatically gives you transitions that you can use to change their value.
 You don't have to write any code to handle common operations.

 ## Creating your own microstates

-Types can be sub with other types freely and Microstates will take care of handling the transitions for you.
+Types can be combined with other types freely and Microstates will take care of handling the transitions for you.
 This makes it possible to build complex data structures that accurately describe your domain.

 Let's define another type that uses the person type.